12-Inch MacBook 2017 Rumors: 14-Inch Model, 16GB RAM, And Jet Black Color Option

 While the idea of a 14-inch MacBook 2017 might be a bit too improbable to some, it should be noted that Apple once manufactured MacBooks in both 12-inch and 14-inch variations.
 Before the advent of the MacBook Air, Apple’s entry-level segment was addressed by the plastic, durable and iconic black and white MacBooks, which were offered in both 12-inch and 14-inch sizes.
 With this in mind, there is a pretty good chance that the 14-inch MacBook would see a return this 2017.

 Apart from an increase in RAM and a 14-inch variant, rumors are also high that the MacBook 2017 might see the debut of a new color.
 The 2016 12-inch MacBook, while physically identical to the 2015 model, became distinct due to the addition of a Rose Gold color option, which Apple recently debuted at the time.
-Since Apple appears to be following the color schemes of its iPhones and iPads with regards to the color offerings of the 12-inch MacBook, there is a pretty good chance that 2016’s flagship color option would debut in the 2017 MacBook as well.
+Since Apple appears to be following the color schemes of its iPhones and iPads with regards to the color offerings of the 12-inch MacBook, there is a pretty good chance that the same will happen this 2017 as well.

 Last year, Apple debuted a new color to its mobile device lineup.
 Dubbed Jet Black, the glossy black finish proved to be a pivotal selling point for the iPhone 7 and iPhone 7 Plus.
 Thus, there is a fair chance that the 12-inch MacBook would see the debut of a Jet Black color option for 2017.
 If Apple does manage to pull this off, there is little doubt that its ultraportable laptop series would see a spike in interest and popularity in the market.